[To learn more about my professional writing services, skip to the bottom of this page.]

 To check my availability to speak at your event, check my online calendar.

-Of course, if you have additional questions about my availability or suitability for your event you can email me at firstname.lastname@example.org.
+If you have additional questions about my availability or suitability for your event, email me at email@example.com.

 August 2013, Charitable Federal Campaign - Boston